hexason/hexason_main/README.md

 To use Hexason, follow these steps:

-1. Start the Core Server application by running `npm start` within the core server directory.
+1. Start the Core Server application by running `pnpm dev` within the core server directory.
-2. Start the Mirox Forest and Hexason Client applications by running `npm start` within each respective application directory.
-3. Follow the usage instructions within each application to interact with the features of that application.
+2. Follow the usage instructions within each application to interact with the features of that application.

 ## Contributing